adamdimopoulos/CMMCBlueprint/README.md

 ```
 **You should now see the Blueprint in the portal.**

-From the Blueprints blade:
-Select CMMC-L3 > Publish Blueprint > Provide a version and click Publish.
+From the Blueprints blade select CMMC-L3 > Publish Blueprint > Provide a version and click Publish.
 Once that is complete, click Assign Blueprint and enter the required values.